Over the course of the last month, I realized something I think I’ve known deep down for a very long time…

 Today, Jonathan and I deactivated our Facebook accounts together, and it felt really, really good.

-Facebook and my addiction to it widdled away at my personal sense of value.
+But as it stands now, Facebook and my addiction to it widdled away at my personal sense of value.
 It gobbled up immeasurable amounts of my time — time better spent diving into the seven books stacked on my bedside table, or devouring the incredible content in the multitude of online magazines I love, or being present and active and truly engaged with my friends, directly.
 Or, hell, going outside once in a while!

 I’m ready for that.